-- Continue to update and streamline HR policies/practices and payroll processing. - With participation throughout the city organization, developed new vision and values for the City: Professional, Trusted and Respectful. - Negotiated with Teamsters for Public Works and Office, Clerical and Technical Collective Bargaining Agreements, and with the Police Guild for Law Enforcement Officers and Law Enforcement Support Collective Bargaining Agreements. - Completed over 200 hours of work on support for potential form of government change ballot measure that did not pass in November, 2019.
+- Continue to update and streamline HR policies/practices and payroll processing. - With participation throughout the city organization, developed new vision and values for the City: Professional, Trusted and Respectful. - Negotiated with Teamsters for Public Works and Office, Clerical and Technical Collective Bargaining Agreements, and with the Police Guild for Law Enforcement Officers and Law Enforcement Support Collective Bargaining Agreements. - Completed over 200 hours of work on support for potential form of government change, should the ballot measure be approved in November, 2019.